Christian-Yobel/Capstone-Module-1/README.md

     Deletes a project only from My Projects.
 3. Back to Main Directory
     Allows you to exit the current menu and return to the main directory.

+Other than the CRUD Program, there's also an additional program which is Getting details about the Project
+Getting Guides and HInts on how to work on the project Get the URL to see the full finished code on the web

 Installation
 To use this program, you need to have Python installed on your system.